HL7/smart-app-launch/spec/index.md

 <img class="sequence-diagram-raw"  src="http://www.websequencediagrams.com/cgi-bin/cdraw?lz=QXBwIC0-IEVIUiBGSElSIFNlcnZlcjogR0VUIGh0dHBzOi8ve2ZoaXIgYmFzZSB1cmx9L21ldGFkYXRhCgAnDyAtPiBBcHA6IFtDb25mb3JtYW5jZSBzdGF0ZW1lbnQgaW5jbHVkaW5nIE9BdXRoIDIuMCBlbmRwb2ludCBVUkxzXQoAgQkGAIEKBkF1dGh6AIEICVJlZGlyZWN0IHRvAIEPCmVociBhdXRob3JpegCBFwY_XG5zY29wZT1sYXVuY2gmXG4AewU9YWJjJlxuYXVkPQCBPw8mXG4uLi4KCg&s=default"/>

 Alternatively, in SMART's <span class="label label-primary">standalone
 launch</span> flow (shown above), a user selects an app from outside the EHR, for example by tapping an app icon on a mobile phone home screen.
 This app will launch from its registered URL without a launch id.

-In order to obtain launch context and request authorization to access FHIR resources, the app discovers the EHR authorization server's OAuth `authorize` and `token` endpoint URLs by querying the FHIR endpoint for the <a href="./capability-statement">
+In order to obtain launch context and request authorization to access FHIR resources, the app discovers the EHR authorization server's OAuth `authorize` and `token` endpoint URLs by querying the FHIR endpoint for the <a href="capability-statement/index.html">
 EHR's capability statement</a>.

 The app then can declare its launch context requirements by adding specific scopes to the request it sends to the EHR's authorization server.
 The `authorize` endpoint will acquire the context the app needs and make it available.

 #### *For example:*

 If the app needs patient context, the EHR's authorization server may provide the end-user with a patient selection widget.
-For full details, see <a href="scopes-and-launch-context">SMART launch context parameters</a>.
+For full details, see <a href="scopes-and-launch-context/index.html">SMART launch context parameters</a>.

 *	launch/patient - to indicate that the app needs to know a patient ID
 *	launch/encounter - to indicate the app needs an encounter